alexanderfou/alexanderfou/README.md

   ---
   :art: Projects:
   - wrote a simple script in Python to create up to 15,000 fake users for websites using Google Analytics 3 (2020) <a href="https://github.com/alexanderfou/GoogleAnalyticsSpoof">here </a>
   - remade Minesweeper in Java for a school project (2022) <a href="https://github.com/alexanderfou/Minesweeper">here </a>
+  - Wrote an extension to add tab-to-search functionality to chromium-based browsers (2023) <a href="https://github.com/alexanderfou/tab-to-search">here </a>

 </div>
 <!--